 Undoubtedly Lord Krishna was the greatest flirt of all times, the typical ‘Bad Boy’.
 But the way he cared for his women including Draupadi and jumped to their rescue is a sign of male ‘chivalry’.
 That old-world macho word I feel stems from the respect a man has for a woman.
 He loved to be surrounded by women.
 Lord Krishna was the ultimate feminist, if I may say so.
 He didn’t fight wars or prove his prowess on the battleground.
 He won over women simply through love.

 The best part about Krishna’s innumerable scandalous relationships, including eloping with Rukmini, was that he never dominated women.
 He didn’t mind Rukmini literally kidnapping him or Radha being harsh with him.
 He loved to be led by women and thus his relationships are in sharp contrast to the patriarchal Indian society where man is considered a provider and superior to a woman.
 Even if I hate Krishna for being a successful womaniser, I do follow his footsteps while respecting all women.

 Despite this freedom, the Shiva-Parvati jodi is considered as the best example of a couple relationship.
 The balance of Shiva (the destroyer) and Shakti (Parvati) is the ultimate bond that Indian Gods and Goddesses could ever display.
+Their relationship is based on reverence and mutual respect.
 An epitome of a happily married couple, Parvati’s strength matched and balanced Shiva’s power in the form of ecstasy and sexual happiness.

 Lord Shiva doesn’t mind being tamed by Parvati and gaining knowledge of the cosmos from her.
 He neither has a superiority or inferiority complex.
 They are equal.